This post may contain affiliate links. Please see my full disclosure for details.

 How to Make a Raspberry Curd Recipe

-- Puree the raspberries with lemon juice and strain the mixture into a medium pan.
+- Puree the raspberries: Using a high-power blender, blend the raspberries and lemon juice until smooth.
+Pass the mixture through a sieve into a medium saucepan.

-Cook the raspberry puree mixture with ½ cup (4 oz/115 g) sugar at medium heat, stirring occasionally to help the sugar dissolve.
+- Cook the puree: Place the saucepan over medium heat on the stove and add ½ cup (4 oz/115 g) sugar.
+Whisk occasionally to help the sugar dissolve.

-- Place a piece of plastic wrap directly on the surface of the curd and let it cool to room temperature before transferring to the refrigerator to cool completely.
+- Cool and store: Place a piece of plastic wrap directly on the curd’s surface and let it cool to room temperature.
+Transfer to an airtight container and refrigerate for up to 5 days.

 What’s the best egg substitute for raspberry curd?